Each time that I visit the Smoky Mountain Region we always discover so many fun things to do and find so many reasons to want to come back.

 Guests travel down a 1,000 ft hill with up to 3 riders on both the Fast Tracks and the FUNnel.
 The Extreme Zig Zag only allows one person inside.

-The zorbing experience takes about 90 seconds but it feels much longer in a good way as you slosh around inside the O.G.O. ball and it’s unlike any other adventure I’ve tried.
+The zorbing experience takes about 90 seconds but it feels much longer in a good way.
+On your way down you slosh around inside the O.G.O. ball and it’s unlike any other adventure I’ve tried.

 I’ve personally tried both the Extreme Zig Zag and the FUNnel (which is the most popular one).

-I highly recommend getting the video if you don’t own a GoPro because the footage watching everyone inside the ball as it goes down the hill is priceless.
+I highly recommend getting the video if you don’t own a GoPro.
+The footage from inside the ball as it goes down the hill is priceless.

 The best time to go is early in the day and it helps to plan ahead on this adventure.